Nautilus to Columbia, 9781472856500

 James C. Goodall

 James C. Goodall is a published author with 27 books in print.
-He is a recognized authority on low-observable aircraft such as the F-117, B-2A, the Lockheed ‘twins’ (F-22 and F-35) and the Lockheed Skunk Works family of Blackbirds.
-On the US Navy side of his writings, he is an authority on the US Navy’s fleet of modern-day Fast Attack class and Ohio class Ballistic Missile subs.
-He has been photographing and writing about ‘spooky’ military aircraft, naval ships and submarines for the past 35 years.
-In addition, he’s an authority on Area 51 as it pertains to flight-testing classified aircraft in a remote location.
+He is a recognized authority both on low-observable aircraft, such as the F-117, B-2A, the Lockheed ‘twins’ (F-22 and F-35) and the Lockheed Skunk Works family of Blackbirds, and the US Navy’s fleet of modern-day fast attack and ballistic missile submarines.
+He has been photographing and writing about ‘spooky’ military aircraft, naval ships and submarines for the past 35 years, and his last book, 75 years of the Lockheed Martin Skunk Works, was published by Osprey in 2021.

 Returns